Pirates Pitch Competition for High School Students

 How are winners selected?

 An independent panel of judges reviews all entries.
-The top 10 finalists will be invited to Seton Hall University to present their business idea (or discuss a business they now operate) in five minute presentations to a panel of judges.
+The finalists will be invited to present their business idea (or discuss a business they now operate) in five minute presentations to a panel of judges.
 The judges will score all finalists based on their written submission and oral presentations to determine a 1st and 2nd place winner.

 When do students and high schools receive their awards?

 Winners and awards will be conferred immediately following the presentations.
-Finalists will be recognized at a congratulatory reception on campus immediately following the event where they will meet with Corporate Executives and successful Entrepreneurs, providing an exclusive opportunity for networking and advice.
-If a 1st or 2nd place winning high schools is not present, a check for the cash prize will be mailed to them.
+A check for the cash prizes will be mailed to the first- and second-place winners.
 Scholarships to Seton Hall University will be provided to students upon admission to the University.

 Calling All High School Entrepreneurs!
 Compete for $50,000 in Seton Hall University's Pirates Pitch Startup Competition

 September 7, 2022

 Are you an aspiring high school entrepreneur who dreams of launching a business?
 Or do you already run your own venture?
 If your answer is YES to either of those questions, you are invited to participate in the eighth annual Pirates Pitch Competition for High School Students.

 Ten High School Entrepreneurs Virtually Face Off for $50,000 in Prizes and Scholarships During Pirates Pitch Competition